-Work Registration Process: Individuals without a work registration exemption are required to "agree" to work register once every 12 months to be eligible to receive CCAP, through initial job search.
+Work Registration Process: Individuals without a work registration exemption are required to 'agree' to work register once every 12 months to be eligible to receive CCAP, through initial job search.
 Cases where an individual without a work registration exemption declines to "agree" to work register are denied.

-A two-parent household could qualify if the unemployed parent "agrees" to work register and participates in an initial job search; and the other parent is working a minimum of an average of 20 hours per week.
-For these households to continue receiving assistance beyond the initial 3 months, both parents would be required to meet the minimum 40-hour work requirement pursuant to current CCAP policy prior to the end of the allowable initial job search period.
+A two-parent household could qualify, if the unemployed parent "agrees" to work register and participate in job search; and the other parent is working a minimum of an average of 20 hours per week.
+For these household to continue receiving assistance beyond the initial 3 months, both parents would be required to meet the 40-hour work requirement pursuant to current CCAP policy prior to the end of the allowable job search.
 Neither parent can work less than an average of 5 hours per week, unless one parent is disabled and cannot care for the child(ren).